Everest Gokyo Lake 11 Days

 - Domestic flight Kathmandu / Ramechhap - Lukla - Kathmandu / Ramechhap inclusive with all taxes and transfers

-- Food throughout the trek (Breakfast, Lunch, Dinner and a cup of coffee or tea)
+- Meals in the trek (Main Course:- Breakfast, Lunch, Dinner and a cup of coffee or tea)

 - One licensed English-speaking guide (Chinese, Korean, Hindi also available)